Cloud-CV/EvalAI/docs/source/submission.md

 > _Queue_: Thanks a lot.

-> _Queue_: Hey _Worker_, Just for the record, when I receive a new message for submission, I want `process_submission_callback` to be called.
+> _Queue_: Hey _Worker_, Just for the record, when I receive a new message for submission I want `process_submission_callback` to be called.
 Can you please make a note of it?

 > _Worker_: Sure _Queue_, I will invoke `process_submission_callback` whenever you receive a new message.